List of tallest buildings and structures in London: Tallest buildings and structures

-This list ranks externally complete London skyscrapers and free-standing towers that stand at least 100 m (327 ft) tall, based on standard height measurement.
+This list ranks complete and topped-out skyscrapers and free-standing towers in London that stand at least 100 m (328 ft) tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equals sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.
+If two or more structures are tied in height, the earlier structure is ranked first.